datacenter/cilium-dc-design/docs/aci/examples/advanced.md

 The main goals for this design are the following:

-* All OpenShift nodes will peer with a Pair of ACI Border Leaves.
+* All OpenShift nodes will peer with a pair of ACI Border Leafs.
 This is achieved by simply not using a `nodeSelector` in the `IsovalentBGPClusterConfig`
-* Services with an `advertise: bgp` label are going to be advertised.
+* Services with an `advertise: bgp` label should be advertised via BGP.
 This requirement can be met by creating a `IsovalentBGPAdvertisement` that selects the services based on this label.
 * BFD is enabled for Cilium: This requirement can be met by creating a `IsovalentBFDProfile` and referencing it in the `IsovalentBGPPeerConfig`

 A complete configuration can be seen here: